 The micro-farm is part walled kitchen garden, part silvopasture.
 All 1 ½ acres of this century-old heritage apple orchard are filling up with a forest of food, fibre, fodder, fuel and medicinals, with ponds, a root cellar, a tiny summer house, an art studio, espaliers, grape arbours, composting toilets, hazelnut greywater mulch beds, hidden rainwater catchments, untilled potagers and a creek running through a thicket.

 Focusing on traditional skills, regenerative living and creative responses to everyday life in an era of ecological emergency, together we are documenting slow, simple approaches to becoming resilient at home and in our island community on ĆUÁN (Salt Spring Island in the Salish Sea.)

-We send out postcards by email from time to time, about our latest short films, guides to sustainable solutions, future workshops and events at the farm.
+We send out postcards by email from time to time, about our latest short films, articles on sustainable living, livestream workshops for our film patrons and some day again soon, events at the farm.
 Sign up below.